Andrew Ang: Later years

 The Straits Times reported in February 2014 that Ang had been invited to rejoin his former law firm, Lee & Lee, as a consultant and would be undertaking arbitration and mediation work.
+In line with this, he is presently a senior mediator at the Singapore Mediation Centre and also a senior international mediator at Sage Mediation.

 Awards and honours

 In 2000, Ang was conferred the Pingat Bakti Masyarakat (PBM; Public Service Medal).